contactlab/contacthub-sdk-dotnet/README.md

 Customer createdCustomer = currentNode.AddCustomer(newCustomer,ref error, false);
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the call is correct, you should get a *customer* object with all of its
+If the call is correct, you should get a `customer` object with all of its
-fields and its *id* attribute not null.
-This is the internal *id* you'll be
+fields, while its `id` attribute is not shown as null.
+This is the internal ID that you will
-using as an identifier for your customer.
+use as an identifier for your customer.

 <a name="8ErrorHandling"/>
 ### 8. Error handling

-Each call requires an Error class parameter passed by ref, that allows you to
+Each call requires an `Error` class parameter passed by a reference, which allows you to
-throw an exception if required.
+throw an exception if required:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
  Error error=null;
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The parameter must be void.
-All functions returns an Error object with error
+All functions return an `Error` object with an error
-description in the *message* attribute.
-If no error are present, null is
+description in the `message` attribute.
+If no errors are present, null is
 returned.

 <a name="usage"/>
-## Usage
+## Use

 <a name="customerClass"/>
 ### Customer Class